TwoStoryRobot/eslint-config/README.md

 them manually with `npm run eslint`.

-Developers may want to set `ESLINT_NO_DEV_ERRORS=true` to avoid eslint errors breaking the build in development (they will still error in production builds).
+Developers may want to set `ESLINT_NO_DEV_ERRORS=true` to avoid eslint errors halting the build in development (they will still error in production builds).

 ### Next.js